French 76

 The History of The French 76

-“From 1915 to where we are today, the French 75 has gone through very different variations and in some point in the 1990s, the French 76 was invented,” explains Rico.
+“From 1915 to where we are today, the French 75 has gone through very different variations and at some point in the 1990s, the French 76 was invented,” explains Rico.
 The rest, as they say, is history.

 Tips for Making The Perfect French 76